 In addition to skeletal abnormalities, individuals with frontometaphyseal dysplasia may have obstruction of the ducts between the kidneys and bladder (ureters), heart defects, or constrictions in the passages leading from the windpipe to the lungs (the bronchi) that can cause problems with breathing.

-Frontometaphyseal dysplasia is a rare disorder; only a few dozen cases have been reported worldwide.
+Frontometaphyseal dysplasia is a rare disorder; over a hundred cases have been reported worldwide.

-A small number of mutations in the FLNA gene have been identified in people with frontometaphyseal dysplasia.
+Variants in the FLNA gene have been identified in people with frontometaphyseal dysplasia.
 These mutations are described as "gain-of-function" because they appear to enhance the activity of the filamin A protein or give the protein a new, atypical function.
-Researchers believe that the mutations may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of frontometaphyseal dysplasia.
+Researchers think that the mutations may change the way the filamin A protein helps regulate processes involved in skeletal development, but it is not known how changes in the protein relate to the specific signs and symptoms of frontometaphyseal dysplasia.

 Other Names for This Condition